-Using a box mix: If you don’t want to make the cupcakes from scratch, substitute a lemon, white, or yellow box cake mix.
+Using a box mix: If you don’t want to make the cupcakes from scratch, substitute a yellow, white, or lemon box cake mix.
+Lemon lime soda can be added, like we did with this 7-Up Cake using cake mix..
 Add lemon zest, juice, and/or lemon extract if you go with a plain cake mix.

 Make sure the cupcakes cool completely before frosting and filling with the curd.

 Do not overmix the batter.
 This makes the cake tough.

 Store-bought lemon curd: If you don’t have time to make the curd from scratch you can substitute for store-bought.